monster-js/monster-js/docs/store/retrieving-state.md

 * **Type Definitions**: Always define and use interfaces for your state to maintain clarity and ensure type safety.

 ## Recap
-Retrieving state in the Weco JS Store is an essential operation for accessing your application’s data.
+Retrieving state in the Monster JS Store is an essential operation for accessing your application’s data.
 By using the `get` method, you can:
 * Access specific slices of your application’s state.
 * Ensure type safety and consistency by adhering to defined state structures.
 * Use the retrieved state values to dynamically update your UI components.

-In the next sections, you can learn more about managing and manipulating state in your Weco JS applications.
+In the next sections, you can learn more about managing and manipulating state in your Monster JS applications.
 Happy coding!